 After learning more about the intense load that rested within the large pump cylinder (at the current application), I realized I not only needed a water pump, but I also needed a jack to lift the load.
 So, I set out to design and build a water well pump jack.
 The first important step was to secure the well seal and drop pipe to the well head.

 I also remembered what a professional well driller wrote to me: “My thoughts are you may be trying to reinvent the wheel.
 I would have thought in 150 years of building hand pumps and windmills, the best possible combinations would have already been thought of, but I certainly appreciate the fact that you’re looking to improve on this.
 Who knows, you may just come up with something, or you will come to the same conclusions that the rest of the industry has in 150 years of building them.”

 I chose to focus on the positive.

 When I reached 6 GPM with 18 strokes (at the same application) with the third prototype, I knew then that I had definitely come up with something.
-I didn’t stop there, but improved the capacity to 16 GPM with about the same amount of strokes, and I am not finished improving at the current application.
-We are now testing the peak performance of the WaterBuck Pump (patent pending) – a manually operated pump jack.
+I didn’t stop there, but improved the capacity to 17.5 GPM with about 20 strokes.
+We will continue to testing the peak performance of the WaterBuck Pump (patent pending) – a manually operated pump jack.

 However, it is motorized.
 What is unique about our manually operated pump jack compared to the most commonly used motorized version is it not only exceeds the lift and peak performance of a 12’ water pumping windmill in GPM, it easily exceeds the performance of the motorized version.
 They are not designed to operate a 4” reciprocating pump cylinder.